christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

     The Public Keys tab can be used to list public keys controlled by the Ledger Nano device, organized by derivation path.

 5. Now we wish to select one key to use for our account's Owner role and one for the Active role.
 You may of course choose any key, but the recommendation is to choose the first key on the "Owner role" list (path 48'/1'/0'/0'/0') for the owner authority and the first key from the "Active role" list (path 48'/1'/1'/0'/0') for the active authority.
-When an item from the listbox is selected, the public key appears in the PubKey box at the top of the window, where it can be copied to your computer's clipboard.
+When an item from the list box is selected, the public key appears in the PubKey box at the top of the window, where it can be copied to your computer's clipboard.

 Step 3: Confirm keys on Ledger Nano device
 ------------------------------------------